rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 -->

-Multisig (multi-signature) protocols are the gold standard for securing Bitcoin in self-custody.
+Multisig (multi-signature) Protocols are the gold standard for securing Bitcoin.
 Unlike single-signature wallets, which rely on one private key, multisig requires multiple keys to authorize transactions, offering unmatched security and redundancy.

+These can be configured in any *m-of-n quorum*, which allows for both security and fault tolerance, e.g., a 2/3 quorum requires 2 valid signatures from any 3 private keys -- which is ideal for [inheritance planning](../wealth/inheritance.md) and collaborative custody.

-However, managing a multisig setup is complex for both technical and non-technical users.
-A well-defined *protocol*—a set of step-by-step instructions—is essential to navigate this complexity, ensuring your Bitcoin remains secure, accessible, and manageable.
+That said, managing a multisig setup can be complex for both technical and non-technical users.
+A well-defined *protocol*—a set of step-by-step instructions—is essential to navigate this complexity, ensuring your Bitcoin remains secure, accessible, and manageable for you and your loved ones.